RohithReddy-1402/smartIrrigation/README.md

 ### **1️⃣ Weather Data Retrieval:**
 - The **NodeMCU** fetches weather data (**temperature, humidity, precipitation**) from **OpenWeatherMap**.
-- The system calculates **soil moisture** using a formula based on the fetched weather data
+- The system calculates **soil moisture** using a formula based on the fetched weather data.
-- It make a Decision based on the sensor data and Weather Forecast.
+- It make a Decision for the water supply based on the sensor data and Weather Forecast.

 ### **2️⃣ Irrigation Control:**
 - If **soil moisture is too low (<30%)**, the relay is **activated**, turning on the motor/valve.